915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 example, the call `x.f()` is exactly equivalent to `MyClass.f(x)`.
-In general, calling a method with a list of *n* arguments is equivalent to calling the corresponding function with an argument list that is created by inserting the methodâs instance object before the first argument.
+In general, calling a method with a list of *n* arguments is equivalent to calling the corresponding function with an argument list that is created by inserting the method’s instance object before the first argument.

 In general, methods work as follows.
-When a non\-data attribute of an instance is referenced, the instanceâs class is searched.
+When a non\-data attribute of an instance is referenced, the instance’s class is searched.
 If the name denotes a valid class attribute that is a function object, references to both the instance object and the function object are packed into a method object.
 When the method object is called